-4-1.
-The Army Communicator of the Year is the highest award in the MG Keith L. Ware competition.
+- 4-1 The Army Communicator of the Year is the highest award in the MG Keith L. Ware competition.
 This award recognizes the most complete individual communicator in Army public affairs and visual information career fields.
-This category is open to PA and VI Soldiers in the ranks of SFC - with less than 6 months' time in grade on 31 December 2019 - and below, and PA and VI Civilians GS-9 through GS-13.

-4-2.
-Individuals who elect to compete in the Army Communicator of the Year category may also enter one other category (either the graphic designer, photographer, videographer or writer of-the-year category) during the same competition year.

-4-3.
-Upload each product as a separate file in DVIDS.
-Each product must contain an embedded caption, other required metadata and have its own VIRIN.

-4-4.
-Entry must be a portfolio profiling the work credited to one individual.
-Products with more than one name in a byline or credit will be disqualified.

-4-5.
-Submit the entry as a portfolio within the DVIDS Awards interface module.

-4-6.
-Incomplete packets - those missing any entry requirement - will be disqualified and will not be considered by the judges.
-The winner flows directly through to the Defense Media Awards.

-4-7.
-A memorandum of nomination with regional command endorsement (see example in Appendix E).
-Individuals must be nominated by their unit/organizational leadership.
-Nomination letters must include verification that the nominated Soldier meets Army height and weight standards as prescribed in AR 600-9, The Army Body Composition Program, and reflects the Army Core Values.

-4-8.
-The KLW entry form (digitally signed), memorandums, and all other DVIDS exempt required paperwork must be scanned in as one PDF document.
-The naming convention will follow the example in Appendix C.

-4-9.
-Military entries must include all Soldier specific requirements outlined in chapter 3.

-4-10.
-A digital photograph of the entrant will be included in the portfolio.
-The photo is not judged as part of the packet, but submission ensures photos of winners are available for recognition purposes.
-The official digital photo, head and waist-up, in ".jpg" format is preferred.
-Soldiers must wear ASU Class-A uniform; deployed Soldiers may wear duty uniforms.
-Civilians must submit a head and shoulders color photo.

-4-11.
-A one-page chronological biography of the nominee, written in third person, beginning with current position and recent accomplishments.
-Upload biography and official photo to DVIDS.

-4-12.
-Entries consist of 5 products:

-- One print story (must be a commentary, feature story, information story or one story of a series). - One video story. - One photo (must be a news photo, feature photo, portrait or one photo from a photo series). - Two products of the candidate's choice (must not be a photo series).
+This category is open to PA and VI Soldiers in the ranks of SFC with less than 6 months' time in grade on December 31, 2021 and below, and PA and VI Civilians GS-9 through GS-13. - 4-2.
+Individuals who elect to compete in the Army Communicator of the Year category may also enter one other category (either the graphic designer, photographer, videographer or writer of-the-year category) during the same competition year. - 4-3.
+Individuals must meet all eligibility requirements outlined in Chapter 1. - 4-4.
+See Para 2-4 for upload requirements. - 4-5.
+Refer to Appendix G for product descriptions. - 4-6.
+Entries consist of 5 products and must be submitted as a portfolio on DVIDS: - One print story (must be a commentary, feature story, information story or one story of a series). - One video story. - One photo (must be a news photo, feature photo, portrait or one photo from a photo series). - Two products of the candidate's choice (must not be a photo series). - 4-7.

-4-14.
-Follow eligibility and entry criteria outlined in Chapter 1 and Chapter 2.

-4-15.
 Only one of the candidate's choices may be a photography product (3-5 photos and a story), but it must be on a topic or event different from the other products in the portfolio.
 Only one photography product may be entered as a part of the portfolio.

-4-16.
-A photo series may not be one of the candidate's choice submissions.
+- 4-8.
+A photo series may not be one of the candidate's choice submissions. - 4-9.

-4-17.
 Do not extract and submit component elements of a product as a candidate's choice if that product in its entirety is being submitted by the entrant to this or another category.
 For example, do not extract and submit as a logo or other graphic from a multimedia product if the entire multimedia product is being submitted as a candidate's choice to this or another category.
-This rule, however, does not prohibit individuals from submitting a graphic element extracted from a team-produced video, a multimedia product or a video credited to another person, but the extracted element must be the work of the entrant and it must have been uploaded and published to DVID as a separate file.
+This rule, however, does not prohibit individuals from submitting a graphic element extracted from a team-produced video, a multimedia product or a video credited to another person, but the extracted element must be the work of the entrant and it must have been uploaded and published to DVIDS as a separate file.